Shannonsie/Swire-Hackathon/README.md

 2. HR manager's view: This is where HR can see the recording transcript of the applicant's interview with the chatbot.
 To view this, go to Applicant's list --> data icon of Jane Anderson.<br>
 <img src="hr_view.png" alt="alt text" width="400"/>

 3. System: This is the heart of the project, where inside of it is our trained chatbot.
-We have finished this however some API keys are needed to try it out.
-If you are interested on trying this prototype out, please feel free to contact aldenchristian.business@gmail.com
+However, the chatbot is still not perfect and needs further experimentation and fine tuning to work properly.